-Mr. West developed his extensive knowledge in diversity and inclusion matters over his many years in legal practice and in service to the legal community.
+Mr. West developed his extensive knowledge in diversity and inclusion matters working with companies and law firms to improve their diversity and inclusion metrics, training and programs.
 At Walmart, Mr. West successfully leveraged his role as Head of Global Outside Counsel Management to establish and meet the company’s diversity and inclusion goals through its outside counsel spend, for which he is recognized as being at the forefront of the business case for diversity, and to facilitate the company’s role as an initial signatory to the Inclusion Initiative with the National Association of Minority & Women Owned Law Firms.
-As President and CEO of MCCA, he tripled membership in the national advocacy group for corporate diversity and inclusion issues, and created programs focused on expanding opportunities for minority lawyers and women in corporate law departments and within member firms, enhancing legal skills for corporate lawyers and facilitating business development opportunities for corporate lawyers.
+As President and CEO of MCCA, he tripled membership in the national advocacy group for corporate diversity and inclusion issues and created programs focused on expanding opportunities for minority lawyers and women in corporate law departments and within member firms, enhancing legal skills for corporate lawyers and facilitating business development opportunities for corporate lawyers.

 Mr. West was elected and currently serves on the board of directors of the Lawyers’ Committee for Civil Rights Under Law.
-He currently serves as a member of the Section of Legal Education and Admission to the Bar, which oversees the accreditation of the nation’s law schools, and is serving a one-year term as vice chair of the council.
+He currently serves as a member of the ABA Section of Legal Education and Admissions to the Bar, which oversees the accreditation of the nation’s law schools, and is serving a one-year term as vice chair of the council.
 Mr. West is also serving a three-year term as a member of the Xavier University of Louisiana Board of Trustees.
 He previously served on the ABA Commission on Diversity and Inclusion 360 via appointment by then-ABA President Paulette Brown.
 He was a member of the ABA Task Force on the Financing of Legal Education, and has served on the ABA Commission on Racial and Ethnic Diversity in the Profession.
 Mr. West was also a member of the Association of Corporate Counsel’s ACC Value Challenge Steering Committee and has served on the Arts Council of New Orleans and the Walton Arts Center Corporate Leadership Council.